Skip to main content

 4

 Connect your phone, tablet, or laptop to the vehicle's WiFi and open any web browser.
-The dashboard gives you full control—toggle lights, adjust the thermostat, check power status, view sensor readings, and more.
+Overlook gives you full control—toggle lights, adjust the thermostat, check power status, view sensor readings, and more.

 • Control lights, thermostat, and accessories